Maggia (comics): Fictional organization history

-Madame Masque later recruited the A.I.M.
-Agents who avoided capture when Crime Master was defeated to her side.
-Thanks to her mastery over technology and magic, it is revealed that Masque is using a spell to control Shotgun.
-After a parley with Janice Lincoln, Masque uses the same control spell on Count Nefaria and Silvermane the next day when the Maggia confronts the Sinister Syndicate (who now have Digger since Rose was taken away by Wilson Fisk's men) and their allies in Central Park as she gets special gauntlets from Rabble.
-Masque, Nefaria, Silvermane, Shotgun, and the A.I.M. agents on Masque side face off against Janice Lincoln, the Sinister Syndicate, and those who are on Janice's side.
-Digger was able to tackle Nefaria and Silvermane.
-Using her special gauntlets, Masque takes down Beetle and Digger.
-When Spider-Man and his allies show up, Spider-Woman and Elektra make their way towards Nefaria and Silvermane.
-After knocking out a mind-controlled Owl, Spider-Man takes on Masque.
-After Tombstone had those on Janice's side fall back, Mayor Luke Cage, Mary Jane Watson, and Spider-Boy arrive to help fight the Maggia.
-A liberated Shotgun shoots the mind-control sigils off of Nefaria and Silvermane leaving them to be subdued by Jackpot and She-Hulk.
-Cage and She-Hulk fight Silvermane while Elektra, Jackpot, and Spider-Woman fight Nefaria leading to both their defeats.
-Masque is defeated when Spider-Man webs up her final gauntlet, causing it to explode.
-The defeat of the Maggia enabled Tombstone to take over the New York underworld.
+During the "Gang War" storyline, Count Nefaria visits Hammerhead's group after hearing about what happened to Madame Masque.
+While mentioning that he will take the blame for what happened to her daughter, Nefaria tells Hammerhead that the other crime lords will bow to the Maggia once again.
+The Maggia are shown to be assisting Hammerhead in running Astoria.
+Having defeated Hammerhead and revealed to still be alive, Masque takes control of the Maggia.

-Known Maggia families
+Maggia families

 Several "families" are based in the New York City area.
 Three of these families have come to pre-eminence:

-The Silvermane Family
+Silvermane family

 Its leader is Silvio "Silvermane" Manfredi, one of the last of the legendary gangsters who came to notoriety during the 1920s and 1930s.
 This group conducts its activities along traditional Maggia lines, and is heavily involved with the narcotics trade.
 Silvermane uses unusual scientific means only for the personal goal of staving off his own death, and not for the family's activities.
 Although Silvermane has a son, Joseph, also known as Blackwing, his successor as family head will probably be his longtime rival, top Maggia lawyer Caesar "Big C" Cicero.
 Silvermane initially retained control of his organization after being turned into a cyborg, but most recently his failing health, in both human and cyborg bodies, have left him a figurehead leader at best.

 The following characters have been members of the Maggia's Silvermane family: